Hi, I’m Matt Hibbard. I’m the income investing specialist for Money Morning.

 During that time, I’ve gotten to know a lot about what works — and what doesn’t — in investing.
 One of the biggest things I’ve learned is that many investors are so busy looking for the super exciting investments that they forget about the basics; such as trying to earn an income from their investments.

-How to boost your income using dividends
+How to boost your income using high dividend stocks

 With little prospects of interest rates rising anytime soon, the search for income continues amongst investors.
-Bank economists and brokers are now predicting the next move in the official cash rate in 2016 is heading down.

 While lower interest rates are welcome to homeowners with variable-rate mortgages, it has the opposite effect for those relying on savings to earn an income.
 The interest earned by cash savers has now dropped to a level where they need to look at other asset classes to supplement existing income streams.